 The contact matrix ignores information about the absence of ties.
 This information can be represented in another matrix, which we will call the "non-contact" matrix.
-The contact and non-contact matrices form three-dimensional array.
-Table 2 demonstrates this array for the data in Figure 1.
-The three dimensions imply three sets of marginals.
-We follow the standard notation representing the margins with a plus symbol in the relevant subscript, and we refer to the two attribute dimensions as A and B and the tie/non-tie dimension as Y. Since we assume a directed graph, attribute dimensions A and B refer to the attribute classes of the sender (i) and receiver (j) of the relational tie, respectively.
-Table 3 provides the matrices with margins for clarity.
+The contact and non-contact matrices form a three-dimensional array, with the three dimensions implying three sets of marginals.
+We follow the standard notation representing the margins with a plus symbol in the relevant subscript, and we refer to the two attribute dimensions as A and B and the tie/nontie dimension as Y. Since we assume a directed graph, attribute dimensions A and B refer to the attribute classes of the sender (i) and receiver (j) of the relational tie, respectively.

-The marginal table $t{ab+}$ represents the total number of dyads between two actors with a given attribute combination. , In this marginal table A and B are always independent since $t{ab+}$ represents the number of possible a,b dyads and is simply the product of $n_a$ and $n_b$ for all a,b.
-This constraint turns out to have important implications both for the patterns of mixing that occur in practice and for the model.
+The marginal table t{ab+} represents the total number of dyads between two actors with a given attribute combination.
+In this marginal table A and B are always independent since t{ab+} represents the number of possible a,b dyads and is simply the product of n_a and n_b for all a,b.1 This constraint turns out to have important implications both for the patterns of mixing that occur in practice and for the model.